team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 **asyncFn** provides additional methods to eg. [jest.fn](https://www.npmjs.com/package/@async-fn/jest) or [sinon.spy](https://www.npmjs.com/package/@async-fn/sinon) to introduce "**late resolve**" for the promises returned.

-This simplifies async unit testing by allowing tests that read chronologically, **like a story**, and do not require excessive test setup to know beforehand how async mocks are supposed to behave in each scenario.
+This simplifies async unit testing by allowing tests that read chronologically, **like a story**.

+## The story begins

-This is an imaginary dialog between two programmers on their way to discover the orgasmic joys of **asyncFn**.
-It is written as incremental set of iterations, forming a chain of thought, complete with pauses between for retrospection.
+The text you are about to consume describes an imaginary dialog between two programmers on their way to discover the _orgastic pleasures_ of **asyncFn**.

 Be warned that we'll also cover topics such as TDD, evil pairing, and "negation testing".

-Here

-## The Dialog
+They are not the main topic here, but some words are spared for them nonetheless to justify way of thinking.

+Best of luck, _Dear Reader_.

+### Chapter 1: The premise and the foundation

 > **Fry**: My name is Fry, and I find it difficult to **unit test** async-stuff in javascript.